-Level 2 Diploma in Furniture Making (307 GLH) or Level 2 Diploma in Furnishings - Mattress Making(388 GLH) or Level 2 Diploma in Furniture Finishing Methods (435 GLH) or Level 2 Diploma in Furniture Spray Finishing Methods(351 GLH) or Level 2 Diploma in Furnishings - Traditional Upholstery (511 GLH) or Level 2 Diploma in Furnishings - Modern Upholstery (441 GLH) or Level 2 Diploma in Furnishings - Modern Upholstery (441 GLH) or Level 2 Diploma in Furnishings - Soft Furnishings (371 GLH) or Level 2 Diploma in Wood Machining (441-444 GLH) or Level 3 Diploma in Wood Machining (478 GLH) or Level 3 Diploma in Wood Machining - CNC Machines (417 GLH)
+Level 2 Diploma in Furniture Making (307 GLH) or Level 2 Diploma in Furnishings -Mattress Making(388 GLH) or Level 2 Diploma in Furniture Finishing Methods (435 GLH) or Level 2 Diploma in Furniture Spray Finishing Methods(351 GLH) or Level 2 Diploma in Furniture Hand Finishing Methods(291 GLH) or Level 2 Diploma in Furnishings -Traditional Upholstery (511 GLH) or Level 2 Diploma in Furniture Installation (351 GLH) or Level 2 Diploma in Furnishings - Modern Upholstery (441 GLH) or Level 2 Diploma in Furnishings - Upholstery (583 GLH) or Level 2 Diploma in Furnishings - Soft Furnishings (371 GLH) or Level 2 Diploma in Wood Machining (441-444 GLH) or Level 3 Diploma in Wood Machining (478 GLH) or Level 3 Diploma in Wood Machining - CNC Machines (417 GLH)

-- ERR (18 LH) - Level 1 or Level 2 Essential Skill Wales in Communication (alternatively Key Skill Level 1 or Level 2 Communication) (60 LH) - Level 1 or Level 2 Essential Skill Wales in Application of Number (alternatively Key Skill Level 1 or Level 2 Application of Number) (60 LH) - Company training this will include induction, ERR, Health & Safety and any relevant practical and technical training.
+- ERR (18 LH) - Level 1 or Level 2 Essential Skill Wales in Communication (alternatively Key Skill Level 1 or Level 2 Communication)\ (60 LH) - Level 1 or Level 2 Essential Skill Wales in Application of Number (alternatively Key Skill Level 1 or Level 2 Application of Number)\ (60 LH) - Company training this will include induction, ERR, Health & Safety and any relevant practical and technical training.
 Attendance on any training or instructional learning sessions away from the Apprentice's workstation this could be on or off site (30 LH) - Mentoring (approx 1 hour per week for the duration of the framework).
-(40 LH) - Appraisal/Assessment relating to the Apprentice's participation and progress in the framework (approx 2 hrs quarterly, dependent on individual support needs) (6 LH) - NB: Key Skills qualifications can be accepted as alternatives to Essential Skills Wales qualifications, where they have been achieved before 31st August 2011.
+(40 LH) - Appraisal/Assessment relating to the Apprentice's participation and progress in the framework (approx 2 hrs quarterly, dependent on individual support needs) (6 LH)

+\ NB: Key Skills qualifications can be accepted as alternatives to Essential Skills Wales qualifications, where they have been achieved before 31st August 2011.